 In 2017, an essay from the book won first prize in the Society of Women Writers’ national non-fiction competition.
 Titled An Appetite for Awe, the essay considers how cultural stories affect our experience of place.

-For three years, in 2017, 2018 and again in 2019, I was one of 10 finalists from around the world in the New Philosopher magazine competitions in 2017 and 2018 with my essays: The Power of Story to Make Us Think, on the topic of Communication, and Women and Power: Raising Our Voices on the topic of Power.
+For three years, in 2017, 2018 and again in 2019, I was one of 10 finalists from around the world in the New Philosopher magazine writing award with my essays: The Power of Story to Make Us Think, Women and Power: Raising Our Voices and The Texture of Time.

 I’ve had essays published on topics ranging from Hope to Peace, Authenticity to Mindfulness, in Griffith Review, the Ethics Society, and Literature in North Queensland.
 A short piece of my memoir, Homecoming, was published in Patti Miller’s ‘Writing True Stories’ (Allen and Unwin, 2017, p.34).

 As an academic, at the University of Queensland and Griffith University, my research focused on learning, growth, authenticity and wellbeing in working lives, using a narrative and phenomenological framework.
 I’ve facilitated groups in professional learning, mindfulness and creative writing.